Weatherin2D/Sydney-radar-archiver/README.md

-- Once in creste a enviromental/secret variable called "WEBHOOK_URL" with a value of whatever webhook link you want for your server.
+- Once in create an enviromental/secret variable called "WEBHOOK_URL" with a value of whatever webhook link you want for your server.